 Although professional deodorants are more expensive than home treatments, many people prefer them for their effectiveness.
 When the air flows through them, they emit a pleasant aroma.

-They generally come in a variety of smells, so you may choose your favourite.
+They generally come in a variety of smells, so you may choose your favorite.

 One pill (or tablespoon) per bag or bin should be enough.